 - Brochures, handouts, business cards, and other paper collateral

-While audiovisual and interactive sales presentations can be uploaded online, a skilled outside salesperson can make these tools much more persuasive during an in-person meeting.
+Audiovisual and interactive sales presentations can be uploaded online, but a skilled outside salesperson can make these tools much more persuasive during an in-person meeting.
 According to Inc., one of the Seven Deadly Sins of Sales Pitching is to be too boring, and an in-person sales presentation offers many more opportunities to keep things fresh and surprising than a phone call.

+- Lack of corporate involvement.
 The travel schedule, trade shows, and expense accounts that are associated with outside sales positions may seem prestigious, but there are downsides as well.
-In an article from Business Insider, Ken Sundheim discusses the lost opportunities for networking and immersion in a corporate environment that outside sales reps suffer from.
+In an article in Business Insider, Ken Sundheim discusses the lost opportunities for networking and immersion in a corporate environment that outside sales reps suffer from:

 “Due to the fact that most outside sales jobs are work from home positions,” Sundheim writes, “the young sales representative misses out on the corporate experience, and because of the remote location they are much less apt to be promoted within the company and, if so relocation is probably in the cards.”

-Sundheim also notes that outside salespeople are often the first to go when layoffs are necessary, since they haven’t been able to develop the personal relationships around the office that would make them a desirable member of a diminished team.
+- Layoffs.
+Sundheim also notes that outside salespeople are often the first to go when layoffs are necessary since they haven’t been able to develop the personal relationships around the office that would make them a desirable member of a diminished team.